 While I’m not a huge fan of twin-stick shooters with touch controls, there are exceptions.
 Maybe Inferno 2 is among them, maybe it isn’t, but if the game is anything like the first, I’d place it in must-buy territory.
-Twin stick shooters are rarely, if ever, as colorful or fun as Inferno+ after all, and the dungeon crawler elements?
+Twin stick shooters are rarely, if ever, as colourful or fun as Inferno+ after all, and the dungeon crawler elements?
 The icing on an already delicious cake.

 Inferno 2 boasts even more devious levels, more weapons, more upgrades and powers, more enemies, and more customization, along with more insane explosions and particle effects.